src-d/identity-matching/README.md

 ### Use without gitbase
 If you run `match-identities` with the `--cache` option enabled you get a `csv` file with the cached [gitbase](https://github.com/src-d/gitbase) output.
 Besides, if you already have a list of identities it is possible to run `match-identities` without gitbase involved.
-Create a CSV file with columns `repo, email, name` and feed it to `--cache` parameter.
+Create a CSV file with the columns `repo`, `email` and `name`, then feed it to the `--cache` parameter.

-Example:
+Usage Example:
 ```
 match-identities \
     --cache path/to/csv/file.csv \
     --output matched_identities.parquet
 ```
-Note that you should replace `path/to/csv/file.csv` with a real path.

 ### Output format
-As a result, you get a parquet file with 4 columns:
+Once the algorithm finishes to merge idenitties, you get a table with 4 columns:
 1. `id` (`int64`) -- unique identifier of the person with the corresponding identity.
 1. `email` (`utf8`) -- e-mail of the identity.
 1. `name` (`utf8`) -- name of the identity.
 1. `repo` (`utf8`) -- repository of the commit.

-Columns `email`, `name` and `repo` may contain empty values which mean no constraints.
+The columns `email`, `name` and `repo` may contain empty values which means no constraints.
-For example:
+For example, let's consider this output identity table:
 ```
 id,email,name,repo
 1,alice@gmail.com,"",""